Whipple10m/pyfzreader/README.md

 ### Integrated directly into your analysis scripts

-The library can be used to read `fz` files directly, skipping the conversion to JSON.
+The library can be used to read locally hosted `fz` files directly, skipping the conversion to JSON.
 For example, the script above can be rewritten as:

     import fzreader
     import numpy